tekelala/bc_revision_docs/README.md

     *   Returns a dictionary containing the results of these checks.
 *   **`run_second_layer(pdf_bytes: bytes) -> dict`**:
     *   Takes the PDF content as bytes.
-    *   Extracts text using `MarkItDown`.
+    *   Extracts text using `MarkItDown` (accessing `result.text_content`).
+    *   Defines Pydantic models (`AnomalyDetail`, `ContentAnalysis`) to specify the desired JSON structure for the LLM's response.
+    *   Initializes an `OpenAI` client configured for the x.ai API endpoint.
-    *   Constructs a prompt for the LLM and sends the extracted text for analysis.
+    *   Constructs a simplified system prompt for the LLM, as the detailed output structure is now handled by the Pydantic model.
-    *   Parses the LLM's JSON response.
+    *   Calls the LLM (specifically `grok-3`, which supports structured output) using `client.beta.chat.completions.parse()`, passing the Pydantic model in the `response_format` argument.
+    *   The LLM's response is automatically parsed into an instance of the `ContentAnalysis` Pydantic model.
+    *   Converts the Pydantic model instance to a dictionary using `.model_dump()` for consistent storage in the results.
+    *   Includes robust error handling for text extraction and the LLM API call.
-    *   Returns a dictionary containing the LLM's analysis (overall assessment, detected anomalies, confidence score, and any errors).
+    *   Returns a dictionary containing the LLM's structured analysis or any errors encountered.
 *   **`main()` Function**:
     *   Sets up the main Streamlit interface (title, file uploader).
     *   Handles the PDF file upload.